Views:

 If a match is found, your case will be closed.

-If a match is not found, you must send evidence by email or post.
+If a match is not found, you must send evidence using our online form, or by email or post.

 Evidence